fedeghe/unicodeist/README.md

     - see a preview showing on its left some icons to:
         - throw it away
         - isolate that from others (useful to be sure to change the right symbol)
-        - clone it  (when clicked, the clone will be automatically the target)
+        - clone it  (when clicked, the clone will be found on the symbol list bottom)
         - bring it to the top (z-index)
         - move it to the bottom (z-index)
         - center horizontally *